enkidevs/curriculum/JavaScript/React/children-in-react.md

 );
 ```

-The `React.Children` class provides a plethora of methods useful for iterating and managing `children`.
+The `React.Children` class provides a bunch of methods useful for iterating and managing `children`.

 ---
 ## Practice